theRebelRevenant/anarcho-pixel-dungeon/README.md

 The Android Studio website includes [a guide for ways to distribute your app.](https://developer.android.com/studio/publish)

-Note that by distributing your modification of Shattered Pixel Dungeon, you are bound by the terms of the GPLv3 license, which requires that you make any modifications you have made open-source.
+Note that by distributing your modification of Anarcho Pixel Dungeon, you are bound by the terms of the GPLv3 license, which requires that you make any modifications you have made open-source.
 If you followed this guide and are using version control, that is already set up for you as your forked repository is publicly hosted on GitHub.

-If you intend to make your version of the game available on Google Play **PLEASE CONTACT ME AT THE FOLLOWING EMAIL ADDRESS:** Evan@ShatteredPixel.com .
-There are various aspects of Google's Developer Policies that go beyond the scope of a simple 'how to compile' guide.
-If you do not take necessary precautions before attempting to publish on Google Play, your version of the game will almost certainly be taken down for impersonating Shattered Pixel Dungeon or Pixel Dungeon.